HKeyHKey/Mockly_et_al_2021/Figure_4/Panels_C_and_D/ddPCR_raw_data/Panel_D/README.md

 "Main_dataset": PCR failed in two wells ("control 72h replicate 3, quantification of miR-34" and "control 72h replicate 3, quantification of miR-21").
-They were re-done in a separate experiment, whose data are in "Re-done_missing_replicate".
+They were re-done in a separate experiment (both RT and ddPCR were re-done), whose data are in "Re-done_missing_replicate".